Mina267/Embedded-Linux/Linux-Administration/Linux Lectures/Lec4/README.md

 ### Scenario

 Consider a directory called `shared_dir` with special permissions set for group ID (setgid).
-User `mina` is the owner of this directory and it belongs to the group `min`, which includes two other users.
-When any user in the group creates a file in this directory, the file's owner will be the user who created it, and the group will be `min`.
+User `mina` is the owner of this directory and it belongs to the group `mina`, which includes two other users.
+When any user in the group creates a file in this directory, the file's owner will be the user who created it, and the group will be `mina`.
 However, without the sticky bit, any user in the group can delete or rename files created by other users.

 To protect against this, you can set the sticky bit on the directory.